2024 Bangladesh anti-Hindu violence: Attacks

 According to sources from the police headquarters, following the fall of the Awami League government, between 5 and 9 August, there have been 47 incidents surrounding puja mandaps (pandals), including the vandalism of 30 idols and temples, 4 thefts or robberies, 3 arson attacks, and 10 other incidents.
 According to Bangladesh Police, 35 untoward incidents related to Durga Puja in Bangladesh since 1 October.
 17 persons have been arrested and about a dozen cases registered.

 Samakal analyzed 296 incidents of communal violence against Hindu communities and found 135 to be true.

 At a press conference organized by the Bangladesh Chhatra Oikya Parishad, an organization representing the minority community, it was claimed that 49 teachers from the minority community have been forced to resign between 5 and 31 August.

 An OHCHR report described the violence against Hindus to be motivated by "religious & ethnic discrimination, revenge against Awami League supporters, local communal disputes over land & interpersonal issues."

 After the visit of India's foreign secretary on 9 December 2024, the interim Bangladeshi government stated that it had arrested 77 people in connection to 88 cases registered for violence against Hindus.
-Indian Minister of External Affairs (MoS), Kirti Vardhan Singh stated in the Lok Sabha that between 26 November 2024 and 25 January 2025, 76 incidents of anti-Hindu violence have taken place.
+Indian Minister of External Affairs (MoS), Kirti Vardhan Singh stated in the Lok Sabha that between 26 November 2024 and 25 January 2025, 76 incidents of anti-Hindu violence took place.
 Since Hasina's resignation, 23 Hindus were killed and 152 Hindu temples were desecrated.
 The claim of 23 Hindus killed was later refuted by the police.

+In January 2026, the acting general secretary of the Bangladesh Hindu Buddhist Christian Unity Council stated that between August and November 2024, 82 Hindus were killed and the total number of reported "atrocities" during the same period amounted to 2,673.